Eagle LogoPEPTIDE INITIATIVE

 Key Moment

-When scientists found the receptor that GHRP-6 activated, it showed up in the brain, heart, gut, and immune system — proof that something much bigger was going on.
+When scientists found the receptor that GHRP-6 activated, it showed up not just in the brain, but in the heart, gut, pancreas, and immune system — proof that something much bigger than growth hormone was at play.

-Through the late 1980s and 1990s, research teams around the world began testing GHRP-6 in humans.
-The results were striking.
-A single injection could boost growth hormone levels several times over within minutes.
+Through the late 1980s and 1990s, research teams around the world began testing GHRP-6 in human volunteers.
+The results were striking and consistent.
+A single injection under the skin could boost growth hormone levels several times over within minutes.
+When combined with GHRH — the known growth hormone trigger — the effect was explosive, far greater than either substance alone.
+This synergy was powerful evidence that GHRP-6 was working through a completely separate system.

-But scientists noticed something else.
+But scientists quickly noticed something they hadn't anticipated.
 Patients who received GHRP-6 got hungry.
-Very hungry.
-The peptide wasn't just talking to the pituitary gland — it was sending signals to parts of the brain that control appetite.
-It also raised levels of cortisol, the stress hormone, and prolactin.
+Not mildly peckish — ravenously, almost painfully hungry.
+Within thirty minutes of injection, subjects reported an overwhelming urge to eat.
+The peptide wasn't just talking to the pituitary gland.
+It was sending signals to parts of the brain that control appetite, creating a hunger response that was impossible to ignore.

 The Crisis